My Name is Eugenia Sakevych-Dallas, the Film

 While searching for a Holodomor survivor whose story embodied an unbreakable spirit and strength, I went through hundreds of testimonies.
 I found several dozen who, after enduring unimaginable hardships, managed to gain recognition in Ukraine and abroad.
 This list, among others, includes Vasyl Barka (1908-2003), who wrote Zhovtyi Kniaz (eng.
 The Yellow Prince), the first novel about the Holodomor; Kateryna Bilokur (1900-1961), a widely exhibited artist admired by Pablo Picasso; Evgeniia Miroshnychenko (1931-2009), an internationally renowned opera singer; Levko Lukianenko (1928-2018), a political dissident, Nonna Auska (1923-2013), a doctor, and Eugenia Sakevych-Dallas (1925-2014), a widely recognized fashion model.

-Vasyl Barka and Eugenia Sakevych-Dallas stood out because they witnessed before the U.S. Congression investigation of the Holodomor in 1984.
+Vasyl Barka and Eugenia Sakevych-Dallas stood out because they testified before the U.S. Congress investigation of the Holodomor in 1984.
 Eugenia and Vasyl spoke publicly in the face of intimidation and death threats by the Soviets.
 Their testimonies contributed to the U.S. officially recognizing the Holodomor as a genocide of Ukrainians.

 creative concept